The Deadly Assassin: Plot

-Attempting to piece together what the Master and Goth were planning, the Doctor inquires as to what becoming the President entails.
-He is told that the President has access to the symbols of office: the Sash and Great Key of Rassilon.
-As Engin plays records that describe how Rassilon found the Eye of Harmony within the "black void," the Doctor realises these objects are not merely ceremonial.
-He also realises that the Master injected himself with a neural inhibitor that mimics a deathlike state and is still alive.

-The Doctor, Spandrell, and Engin arrive at the morgue to find that the Master has revived.
-The Master seizes the Sash from the President's corpse and traps the three in the morgue.
-The Doctor explains that the Eye is actually the nucleus of a black hole, an inexhaustible energy source that Rassilon captured to power Gallifrey; the Sash and Key are its control devices.
-The Doctor deduces that the Master was planning to steal this energy to gain a new cycle of regenerations; however, if the Eye is disrupted, Gallifrey will be destroyed and a hundred other worlds will be consumed in a chain reaction.
+The Doctor finds that the President has access to the symbols of office: the Sash and Great Key of Rassilon.
+As records describe how Rassilon found the Eye of Harmony within the "black void," the Doctor realises that the Eye is actually a black hole's nucleus, an inexhaustible energy source, and the Sash and Key are its control devices; the Master's plan is to steal this energy to gain a new cycle of regenerations; however, if the Eye is disrupted, Gallifrey will be destroyed.